 The conservator is so concerned with the condition of the flag that it was recommended to be advanced "at the top of the priority list to halt any further loss."
 There is much damage from battle and time.
 The quotation for the complete conservation and restoration is $16,110.00.

 We await patiently as this will be a tedious and time consuming process.
-The flag will be transported to the conservator by mid-year and will be completely restored and delivered back to the museum by the summer of 2019 for an unveiling.
+The flag has been transported to the conservator and will be completely restored and delivered back to the museum by the summer of 2019 for an unveiling.
 I will keep you informed as I receive updates and thanks again for all the support to complete this massive undertaking.

 The 60th Virginia regimental flag was captured at the Battle of Winchester on September 19, 1864 along with Color Sgt.
 Adam Johnston.
 Johnston gave the above flag fragment to the United Daughters of the Confederacy when he filed for his the Southern Cross of Honor medal in 1908.
 The fragment was verified to be from 1864-65 material and was most likely from the last 60th Virginia flag when the unit disbanded in Christiansburg, VA on April 12, 1865.